 Both Tushar and William take on Gandhi's principle of seeing the best in people or in a bad situation.
 For example, rather than being riled by seeing Gandhi share Parliament Square with his arch-nemesis Winston Churchill, Tushar is sanguine.

-Churchill notoriously said of Gandhi: "It is alarming and nauseating to see Mr Gandhi, a seditious Middle Temple lawyer now posing as a fakir of type well known in the east, striding half naked up the steps of the Vice-Regal Palace while he is still organising and conducting a campaign of civil disobedience to parlay on equal terms with the representative of the Emperor-King."
+Churchill notoriously said of Gandhi: "It is alarming and nauseating to see Mr. Gandhi, a seditious Middle Temple lawyer now posing as a fakir of type well known in the east, striding half naked up the steps of the Vice-Regal Palace while he is still organizing and conducting a campaign of civil disobedience to parlay on equal terms with the representative of the Emperor-King."

 Tushar's take is: "It's nice to have Bapu and Churchill facing off in front of Parliament, but I would have preferred if the statue Churchill had to stare at was of the 'half-naked fakir' as he contemptuously dismissed him, rather than the photos of Bapu on the steps of No.10 that have been used for the sculpture."

 To paraphrase Churchill, it is alarming and nauseating to see an anti-colonial icon celebrated globally for non-violent resistance, tolerance, humanity, religious harmony, and animal rights being re-appropriated and manipulated for cold, naked corporate money-making.

 Tushar, however, is an optimist and looks for the positive.
 "I hope the statue will remind British MPs of their responsibilities to do what is right, not what is selfish," he says.
 "Hopefully the statue in such a prominent place is a reminder of the mistakes of the past and a lesson for the future—that's the only hope we can take from this statue."

 When I remark to Tushar that he's a clearly a positive person to be able to see the silver lining, he says, laughing: "I think we have to clutch at straws."